Crucial Moments Absent from the “Half-Blood Prince” Film

 - Morfin’s Memory: In this memory, Voldemort goes to the Gaunt home.
 He speaks with his uncle Morfin in Parseltongue and asks about his parents.
 Morfin also shows him the Peverell ring but mentions Merope took the locket.
 Voldemort has started collecting items to make Horcruxes.
 The memory stops.
 Morfin is found the next day and confesses to the murder of the Riddles after they are found dead.
 Voldemort stunned Morfin, committed the murders, and then planted false memories in Morfin’s mind.
 The ring is gone.

 - Hokey’s Memory: Tom is pretending to be a buyer for Borgin and Burkes after his request to teach at Hogwarts was denied by Professor Dippet, saying he lacked experience.
-He is talking with a woman name Hepzibah Smith, who claims she is a descendant of Helga Hufflepuff.
+He is talking with a woman named Hepzibah Smith, who claims she is a descendant of Helga Hufflepuff.
 She shows him a few artifacts, including a cup that belonged to Hufflepuff herself and Slytherin’s locket that she bought from Borgin and Burkes.
 Two days later, Hepzibah is found dead, her things missing.
-Hokey, her house-elf, confesses to accidently poisoning her.
+Hokey, her house-elf, confesses to accidentally poisoning her.

 - Dumbledore’s Memory: Ten years after Hepzibah’s death, Tom has once again applied to be Defense Against the Dark Arts professor at Hogwarts.
 Dumbledore notes his facial features have changed, not quite snake-like but not handsome as he once was.
 Dumbledore asks Tom about his motives and refuses him the job, saying he knows of his new name and his Death Eaters waiting in Hogsmeade.
 Since Dumbledore refused him the job, no other professor has lasted more than a year.